Table of contents

 • Higher competition with non-exclusive products

-• Less control over shipping times and product quality
+• Less control over shipping and product quality

 • Lower profit margins compared to bulk production